trentm/minimalist-python-module/README.md

 A stab at a minimalist repo supporting a single Python module.
 Spurned by <http://twitter.com/jessenoller/status/19853449226>
 (who still owes me a beer, BTW).

-Q&A style:
+Q&A

 # Why the "lib" subdir?